vraciusebastian/HRM/readme.md

 ## Installation

-The system is built on top of Laravel 5.3, so to proceed with the installation you will need a machine that complies with [Laravel's requirements](https://laravel.com/docs/5.3/installation).
+The system is built on top of Laravel, so to proceed with the installation you will need a machine that complies with [Laravel's requirements](https://laravel.com/docs/).
 Follow the steps below to quickly set up the application.

 1. Dedicate a domain/subdomain to the project and set up the virtual host accordingly.
 2. On the command line, run `composer install` to install all dependencies, and then `composer dump` to autoload the needed files.